martinfrances107/word_map/README.md

   <strong>examples/radial</strong>

-  The library allow the definition of bounding rectangle limiting the placement of new text.
+  The library allow the definition of bounding rectangle limiting the placement of new text block.

-  For example this allow large text blocks to constrained to a central region while small text blocks can be placed over the full page.
+  For example, this allow large text blocks to constrained to a central region while small text blocks can be placed over the full page.
 </td>

 <td>